-You might be thinking, “Well, Mr. Smarty Pants, my product can be both a vitamin and an aspirin”.
+You might be thinking, “Well, Mr. Smarty Pants, my product can be both a vitamin and an aspirin.”
 My response would be that you can’t be all things to all people.
-You should pick a side, and run with it.
-If you try to be both you are going to dilute the message.
-That doesn’t mean you can’t market both aspects, you just have to do it separately.
+You should pick a side and run with it.
+If you try to be both, you are going to dilute the message.
+That doesn’t mean you can’t market both aspects.
+You have to do it separately.
 If you aren’t sure which type of product you are, you can ask your current customers.
 This leads me to the second critical mistake,

 Why is customer research important?
 All your customers have similarities.
 Yes, if you are a divorce attorney, all your customers want a divorce.
 This goes beyond that.
 I’m talking about why they chose you over others who offer the same product or service.

-By doing customer research, you learn about similarities in their state of mind when they made the decision to go with your company.
+By doing customer research, you learn about similarities in their state of mind when they decided to go with your company.
 What was it about your messaging or your service that appealed to them?
 You can learn things like where they searched for the service you provide.
-Remember that Google is not the end all, be all.
-There are plenty of other platforms like Facebook, Instagram, Pinterest, Snapchat, or Yelp just to name a few.
+Remember that Google is not the end-all, be-all.
+There are plenty of other platforms like Facebook, Instagram, Pinterest, Snapchat, or Yelp, to name a few.

-One thing to keep in mind is that you don’t want to go into customer research whilly-nilly.
-You want to have a plan on what you want to learn and how you are going to go about learning it.
+One thing to keep in mind is that you don’t want to go into customer research willy-nilly.
+You want to have a plan on what you want to learn and how you will go about learning it.
 There are a few ways to go about doing it.
-I’ll start at the top and then we will dig into deeper learning.
+I’ll start at the top, and then we will dig into deeper learning.

 Google Analytics or Facebook Analytics will give you information about the visitors to your website.
 They will provide breakdowns on age and gender, but they will also provide Affinity Categories as well.
 What are the Affinity Categories?

-Affinity Categories are top level interests like shopping, foodies, or entertainment.
+Affinity Categories are top-level interests like shopping, foodies, or entertainment.
 They also provide a further breakdown of these products, for example, shopping for shoes or furniture, or music entertainment or movies.
-I actually wrote and article that dives deeper into how to find this information called, How Do I Find The Audience Demographics for My Website Using Google Analytics?
+I actually wrote an article that dives deeper into finding this information called, How Do I Find The Audience Demographics for My Website Using Google Analytics?

 To dive even deeper, you can actually interview your customers.
 I usually recommend starting with a screener survey.
-You are looking for people who are really jazzed about your company, people that are neutral and some that aren’t all that wild about you.
+You are looking for really jazzed people about your company, neutral people, and some that aren’t all that wild about you.
 This will give you a better range of answers.
-The reason you interview your customers is because you can ask follow up questions.
+The reason you interview your customers is that you can ask follow up questions.
 Let me give you an example.

 Let’s say you have a gentleman who prefers to use your 800 number over the online order form.
 You ask him why and you find out that he keeps his wallet on the other side of the house from where his computer is.
-Rather than walking back and forth he goes to where his wallet and his credit card is located and just uses his cell phone to call in the order.
-Which he saved into his contacts.
+Rather than walking back and forth, he goes to where his wallet and his credit card is located and uses his cell phone to call in the order, which he saved into his contacts.

-At this point you can ask him what would make him use the online form instead?
-You find out that if you stored his previous orders and his credit card information and he can just reorder in a couple of clicks, he would use it more often.
-It’s this type of information that you would never find out without follow up questions which is something a survey cannot do effectively.
+At this point, you can ask him what would make him use the online form instead?
+You find out that if you stored his previous orders and his credit card information and he can reorder in a couple of clicks, he would use it more often.
+This type of information you would never find out without follow-up questions, which is something a survey cannot do effectively.

 What does that mean?
-Think about this, if you and I search the term “Lincoln”, there can only be one top result.
+Think about this.
+If you and I search the term “Lincoln,” there can only be one top result.
 Is it the president?
 Is it the town?
 Is it the car?
 Google has to decide which will be the first result.
 They decide based on what they feel your intent of the search is.
 Meaning, our results may be different.
-I’m not discouraging you from optimizing for keywords, but rather I am suggesting that you also develop a content strategy as well.
+I’m not discouraging you from optimizing for keywords, but rather I am suggesting that you also develop a content strategy.

 What questions do they have?
 What problems are you solving for them?
-By asking the right questions, you can come up with a myriad of topics to write about or put together videos about.
+By asking the right questions, you can develop a myriad of topics to write about or put together videos about.
 Nearly half of the traffic to my site comes from people finding my blog posts online.
 Some of them are over three years old.

 Our fourth mistake, again, addresses client acquisition.
-This is something that is coming up more and more as both a ranking factor, and as a way that people decide on your product or service, social proof.
+This is coming up more and more as both a ranking factor and as a way that people decide on your product or service, social proof.

-What is social proof and why is it important?
-Social proof is basically the culmination of what others are saying about you and if these other people are saying it, then it must be true.
-I wrote an article about social proof and its importance in marketing that goes into more detail about it.
+What is social proof, and why is it important?
+Social proof is basically the culmination of what others are saying about you, and if these other people are saying it, then it must be true.
+I wrote an article about social proof and its importance in marketing that details it.

 Something to keep in mind, Millennials and the generation coming up after it, Generation Z, are putting more value in what others are saying about your company than what you are saying about your company.
 This has given rise to a whole new way of marketing called influencer marketing.

-Influencer marketing is having someone who is online with 100, 200, 500 thousand followers.
-They get paid to indorse or receive free products to endorse a product to their vast audience.
+Influencer marketing is having someone online with 100, 200, 500 thousand followers.
+They get paid to endorse or receive free products to endorse a product to their vast audience.
 It’s the new celebrity endorsement.

-Don’t get me wrong, testimonials are important, but I am talking more about independent reviews like the ones on Amazon.
+Don’t get me wrong, testimonials are important, but I am talking more about independent reviews like Amazon.
 I am also talking about Google reviews and Facebook reviews.
 Think about this.
-If all things are equal who are you choosing the company with no reviews or the one that has reviews.
-Remember, if others are saying your good then you must be good.
+If all things are equal, who are you choosing the company with no reviews or the one that has reviews?
+Remember, if others are saying your good, then you must be good.

-When implementing a digital strategy, there’s a chance that it is not going to get the results you want right off the bat.
-My advice is to be patient and don’t throw the baby out with the bath water on the first try.
+When implementing a digital strategy, there’s a chance that it will not get the results you want right off the bat.
+My advice is to be patient and don’t throw the baby out with the bathwater on the first try.
 Learn what is not working and why.

 With any strategy, whether it is successful or not, you should always be testing.
-Even if you repeat the exact same process you may end up with different results.
+Even if you repeat the same process, you may end up with different results.
 Why are you getting different results?
 What’s changed?
 I’m not suggesting that you stick with a failing campaign for six months.
 I’m suggesting make changes, test and make more changes.
-A set it and forget it approach will not give you the results you are looking for and in the end you could end up wasting money.
+A set it and forget it approach will not give you the results you are looking for, and in the end, you could end up wasting money.